valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 </span>
 ```

-The pipe returns an observable, so do not forget to add an `| async` at the end.
+The pipe returns an observable, so do not forget to add `| async` at the end.

-`translationKey` refers to one of the translation keys specified in your plugin specification.
+`translationKey` refers to one of the translation keys specified in the plugin specification.

-`pluginId` refers to your plugin's definition key.
-For our sample plugin, this would be `sampleplugin`.
+`pluginId` refers to the plugin's definition key.
+For the sample plugin, this would be `sampleplugin`.
-It is provided by the `pluginId` input on your configuration component.
+It is provided by the `pluginId` input on the configuration component by default.

 #### Plugin translation service

-If you wish to translate inside your component code (as opposed to inside the template using the pipe),
+If translation is to take place inside the component (as opposed to inside the template using the pipe),
-you may use the `PluginTranslationService` exported by `@valtimo/plugin`.
-It supports a `translate` method, which
+the `PluginTranslationService` may be used, which is exported by `@valtimo/plugin`.
+It supports a `translate` method,
-returns an observable containing your translation, and an `instant` method, which returns a string containing your
+which  returns an observable containing the translation, and an `instant` method, which returns a string containing the
 translation.

 ### Plugin module

-Finally, after implementing our components and specification, we should not forget to define a module for our plugin.
+Finally, after implementing the components and specification, a module has to be defined for the plugin.
-This module, together with the specification, is then imported in our app module as shown in [this section](#adding-a-plugin-to-your-implementation).
+This module, together with the specification, is then imported in the app module as shown in [this section](#adding-a-plugin-to-your-implementation).

-Our sample plugin module would look like this:
+The sample plugin module would look like this:
 #### **`sample-plugin.module.ts`**
 ```typescript
 import {NgModule} from '@angular/core';